freedombox/FreedomBox/HACKING.md

 ## Installing Dependencies

-Apart from dependencies listing in INSTALL.md file, Plinth may have additional dependencies required by modules of Plinth.
+Apart from dependencies listing in INSTALL.md file, there may be additional dependencies required by apps of FreedomBox.
 To install these, run:

 ```
 $ sudo apt install -y $(plinth --list-dependencies)